 Cheryl Avery from "Fallacy", who could go down in history as the biggest Woobie in SVU history.
 She's a transgender woman who was viciously harassed after she started living as a woman, and is abandoned by her family (excluding her sister) as a result, completely unsympathetic towards the multiple attacks she endured.
 When start looking up when she finds a loving relationship, the guy's Jerkass brother finds out she's transgender and threatens to out her, prompting her to kill him in self defense, then claim he tried to rape her.
 When the detectives find out, they tell the boyfriend (under the assumption that he already knew and killed his brother to protect Cheryl) and the boyfriend rejects her, calling her a "freak" and later killing himself.
 And just when it seems that Cheryl is going to win out in the end (she's able to get a good plea deal), she finds out that if she takes the deal, she'll be put in a men's prison.
 This forces her to go to trial to hope for acquittal.
 And as a cherry on the Woobie sundae, Cheryl is found guilty and sent to the men's prison, where she is then gang raped.
 Even worse is that we never see her again and don't even know if she survives the attack.
 Even the hardest heart has to break for the poor woman.

 The episode "Inconceivable" that had the detectives attempting to find a cryotank full of embryos that were 'kidnapped' from a clinic.
 The detectives hear the stories of the various families and women that had their embryos removed for some reason or another and become more determined to find the tank in the three days they have before the liquid nitrogen in the tank runs out and renders the embryos invalid for implantation.
 It turns out the tank was taken by a couple that were attempting to raise awareness for their cause (the cause being condemning the fertility clinic in question as a death camp that discriminates against certain kind of eggs that may carry genetic defects).
 With the 'kidnapping' story bringing the attention they wanted, the couple attempted to return the embryos via delivery, on the last day they could have done so, without considering that the delivery may be late.
 The detectives get to the tank, but once they get to the clinic, the doctor confirms that the embryos didn't survive.
-One of the extremists responsible ends up getting killed outside the courtroom and the detectives are forced to investigate all the families as suspects in the extremist's murder, including a couple of little people that wanted their child to look like them, a couple who was worried their family line would end with their disabled daughter (that one's a little creepy in execution, but the worry is still a valid concern in real life), and a woman who had her eggs fertilized and the resulting embryos frozen because she needed to undergo chemo which would make her sterile (that one's especially heartbreaking because while the other couples could at least start the process over, her eggs are gone and she'll never be able to have a biological child).
-It turns out the man that murdered the extremist was the husband of a woman in the armed forces who had her eggs frozen so that her husband could have a child to remember her by if she was a casualty in Iraq — and she died within a few days of the incident, close enough that her body was flown in on the same day as the arraignment.
-Without a wife and without a child, the man murdered the extremist in revenge.
+One of the extremists responsible ends up getting killed outside the courtroom and the detectives are forced to investigate all the families as suspects in the extremist's murder, including a couple of little people that wanted their child to look like them note they were primarily doing IVF to screen out a genetic disease that had killed a previous child, but things had come to a head because the doctor only wanted to implant embryos that had the genes for standard height, and the couple disagreed, a couple who was worried their family line would end with their disabled daughter note that one's a little creepy in execution, but the worry is still a valid concern in real life, and a woman who had her eggs fertilized and the resulting embryos frozen because she needed to undergo chemo which would make her sterilenote that one's especially heartbreaking because while the other couples could at least start the process over, her eggs are gone, so now she'll never be able to have a biological child.
+It turns out the man that murdered the extremist was the husband of a woman in the armed forces who had had her eggs frozen so that her husband could have at least one child to remember her by if she was a casualty in Iraq — and she died within a few days of the incident, close enough that her body was flown in on the same day as the arraignment.
+With his wife dead and their emergency way of having a child posthumously now gone, the man murdered the extremist in revenge.
 Regardless of how you feel about the subject matter, it's really hard not to feel sorry the families whose last chance to have children were in that tank, and it's especially hard not to feel terrible for the widowed man at the end who lost everything in a matter of days.

 The really scary/tragic part about the conclusion of the episode is arguably the fact that Amaro's father is completely right about Nick letting his anger at his father get the better of him - Amaro Sr. wants Nick to lay it all out on the table over dinner, but Nick isn't having any of it since Amaro Sr. should have gone to jail.
 Amaro Sr. tells Nick that as long as he insists on keeping it bottled up, his temperament is just going to get worse and makes it a point to admit that that's exactly what happened between him and his own father, which is what led to him becoming the man he currently is.
 Amaro Sr. then tells Nick that he'll be there when Nick will finally want to have that talk and you can't help but feel that though he's definitely a dick, he's completely right.
 It may be hard for any of the viewers to admit that what Amaro Sr.'s saying is true, but anyone who's been in that situation or has been following the show since Stabler's time, (who is Nick's predecessor and with whom Nick shares many similarities withINCLUDING unresolved problems with his father) can probably testify as to the importance of the closure that Amaro Sr. is offering.

-It's also a tearjerker even if you take the Alternative Character Interpretation that Amaro's father isn't truly offering closure; he's in the phase of the cycle of abuse in which the abuser apologizes and makes nice with the victim as a way of trying to keep the victim from completely breaking free.
+It's also a tearjerker even if you take the Alternative Character Interpretation that Amaro's father isn't truly offering closure, but rather is in the phase of the cycle of abuse in which the abuser apologizes and makes nice with the victim as a way of trying to keep the victim from completely breaking free.
 The younger Amaro's dead-eyed expression would then suggest he realizes on some level it's part of the cycle, and that for all his efforts to oppose or break away from his father, he will never truly be free of the man's psychological abuse.

-The entire plot of "decaying morality".
+The entire plot of "Decaying Morality".
 A young girl, Jenna, claims that a young black man named Jerome raped her in the bathroom at the pizzeria that he worked.
-When SVU has to release him, due to a previous rape accusation and a pending police harassment lawsuit, Jenna's father kidnaps him and tries to force a rape confession from him, only to accidentally kill him.
-When SVU investigates they find out that Jerome really was innocent;a Jenna was drugged and later consumed alcohol to try to make herself feel better.
-She was confused when she named Jerome as her rapist and only continued accusing him to protect her father; the real rapist was her uncle, an acclaimed dentist, philanthropist, and NYPD consultant.
-The uncle turns out to be an utter Manipulative Bastard ;he riled his brother in law up and made him go after the innocent suspect, convinced his sister that her daughter faked the attack after partying, and sent his niece to a therapist that convinced her that the police pressure made her think that he was her rapist.
-It turns out, he has been a Serial Rapist since he was a college freshman; he raped and groped fellow students, patients,and his sister's friends and her daughters.
-As Carisi pointed out the family will be ruined forever; the father will be sent to jail and forced to live with the fact that he killed and innocent man, the mother has had her heart broken and has become mentally unstable, and Jenna will be scared for life.
+When SVU has to release him due to a previous gang-rape accusation against Jerome and two others that has also led to his involvement in a pending police harassment lawsuit, Jenna's father kidnaps and tortures him to try to force a rape confession from him, only to accidentally kill him instead.
+When SVU investigates, they find out that Jerome really was innocent: Jenna was drugged before being raped and later consumed alcohol to try to make herself feel better.
+She was confused and nearly out of it when she named Jerome as her rapist, and only continued accusing him after his death to protect her father.
+The real rapist is eventually revealed to be her maternal uncle, an acclaimed dentist, philanthropist, and NYPD consultant, who turns out to be an utter Manipulative Bastard: he riled his brother-in-law up and persuaded him to go after the innocent suspect, then later convinced his sister that her daughter faked the attack after partying, and sent his niece to a therapist who convinced her that the police pressure made her think that he was her rapist.
+It also turns out, he has been a Serial Rapist since he was a college freshman: he has raped, assaulted, and groped fellow students, his patients, his sister's friends, and her daughter's as well.
+As Amaro points out, the family is ruined for at least the forseeable future: the father will be sent to jail for at least three years and be forced to live with the fact that he killed an innocent man, the mother has had her heart broken by her brother's evil actions and her husband's incarceration and has become emotionally wrecked, and Jenna will forever have to carry the scars of both her assault and her indirect role in Jerome's death.
 The clincher is the ending, where Barba is talking to the angry, racially charged mother and grandmother of Jerome; they find out that Jenna's father will most likely get off easy because of the circumstances behind Jerome's death and the rape.
-They are understandably upset that the real rapist gets jail time, but their child/grandchild gets to be killed as collateral damage.
+They are understandably upset that the real rapist will still get jail time (likely for life should more victims come forward), but their child/grandchild gets to be killed as collateral damage.
 Barba ends the show by saying that he wishes that Jerome hadn't been killed, but he can't change the past, as the women stare sadly at him.

 Close to the end of "Spectacle", where the police finally know who kidnapped the perp's brother.
 It's a woman who lost her 3-year-old son to leukemia...and kidnapped the perp's brother in order to fill the void.
 As the police find the perp's brother and rescue him she's screaming and crying that they can't take him because he's her son...She's crazy, yes, but it doesn't help that she was obviously psychologically broken by her son's death.